quantumgc/TeXStyle/README.md

 # TeXStyle

 This is a LaTeX style that I use for most of the documents I write.
-While this mostly consists of several packages that I've often used brought together into one.
-There are some modifications to make them work well together/look acceptable.
+While this mostly consists of several packages that I've often used brought together into one, there are some modifications to make them work well together/look acceptable.

 ## How to use the style